 Accidental Death, Dismemberment & Loss of Sight - This rider policy provides for the doubling of the amount payable under the main life savings policy in the event of accidental death.
 It also pays benefits based on loss of limbs and loss of sight.
 Death Benefit Insurance (DBI) - The cover under this rider policy is designed to provide a lump sum payment to assist the family of a deceased member with the costs associated with bereavement.

 Joint Life - As the standard Life Savings Policy covers the life of the first named member to a joint account this rider policy allows credit unions to cover the savings to pay a benefit in the event of the death of the second named person on the account.
-To provide for DBI benefit in respect of the 2nd named member of a joint account the credit union must also have the DBI rider in place.
+Credit unions that have the DBI rider in place may also provide for DBI benefit in respect of the 2nd named member of a joint account.
 Accounts with more than two named individuals on the account are not insurable under the Joint Life Rider.